-- Will Payne, Co-President, Growing Ventures
+- Johnny O'Boyle, Co-President, Growing Ventures

-- Charles O’Ferrall, Co-President, Emerging Ventures
+- Hannah Solomon, Co-President, Emerging Ventures

 EMBEC aims to support Darden students in growing or developing new business endeavors by providing a supportive and inclusive platform from which Darden entrepreneurs can exchange ideas, learn best practices, and connect with resources to begin or continue their business journeys.
 Through cooperation with Darden students, faculty, and alumni in Charlottesville, DC, and beyond, EMBEC intends to facilitate the expansion of professional networks in order to best serve its members’ entrepreneurial goals.

-Network Of Executive Women (NEW)
+Network of Executive Women (NEW)

-- Sarah Powell, President
+- Leah Svoboda, President

-- Hannah Poland, Vice President
+- Clare Atzert, Vice President

-- Julie Clark, Corporate Secretary
+- Allison Landis, Corporate Secretary

 - Contact NEW

 The Network for Executive Women (NEW) is an organization dedicated to the professional development and advancement of females in Darden's Executive MBA Program.
-NEW empowers women to reach their full career potential whether that is a C-suite position or another leadership position; we aim to see more women lead.
+NEW empowers women to reach their full career potential whether that is a C-suite position or another leadership position; we aim to see more women leaders.
 According to a 2019 McKinsey & Company Report “Women in the Workplace,” only 21% of C-Suite Executives are women.
 Together we can change this statistic one “rung” at a time.

 NEW’s goals include:

-- Connecting female students and alumni through professional development, career support and networking opportunities;
+- Connecting female students and alumni through professional development, career support, and networking opportunities;

 - Creating an inclusive community and a sense of belonging among women in the Darden EMBA program;